Odd Future

-Odd Future Wolf Gang Kill Them All, better known as Odd Future and often abbreviated as OF or OFWGKTA or OFWGKTADGAFLLBBLSBFBN (or Odd Future Wolf Gang Kill Them All Don't Give A Fuck Litter Life Bacon Boys Loiter Squad Butt Fuck Bitch Niggas), was an American alternative hip-hop collective formed in Los Angeles, California in 2007.
+Odd Future Wolf Gang Kill Them All, simply known as Odd Future and often abbreviated as OF or OFWGKTA, was an American alternative hip-hop collective formed in Los Angeles, California, in 2007.
 The group consisted of rappers, producers, filmmakers, skateboarders, actors, and clothing designers.
 The original members were Tyler, the Creator, Casey Veggies, Hodgy, Left Brain, Matt Martians, Jasper Dolphin, Travis "Taco" Bennett, and Syd.
 Later members included Brandun DeShay, Pyramid Vritra, Domo Genesis, Mike G, Earl Sweatshirt, L-Boy, Frank Ocean, and Na-Kel Smith.

 Odd Future self-released their debut mixtape, The Odd Future Tape, in 2008, as well as various solo and collaborative projects over the subsequent years.
 In 2010, they then released their second mixtape, Radical, gaining a significant rise in popularity throughout the early 2010s.
 Their debut studio album, The OF Tape Vol. 2, was released in 2012.
 Aside from music, Odd Future had an Adult Swim comedy skit show, Loiter Squad, which ran from 2012 to 2014.

-Since 2018, the official status of the group has been highly disputed.
-While there is no conclusive announcement signifying an official breakup, the group has remained completely inactive ever since 2015, with many of its members suggesting that there are no plans for the collective going forward.
+The official status of the group has been highly disputed.
+While there is no conclusive announcement signifying a breakup, the group has remained largely inactive since 2015, with many of its members suggesting that there are no plans for the collective going forward.
 Because of this, the group is generally considered to have disbanded.
-Despite their inactivity, there have been reunion shows in both 2018 and 2023.
+The group have performed reunion shows in 2018 and 2023.